ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 ### PUT /api/emergency-contacts/user=john.doe@mail.com

 #### Purpose
-Updates or creates emergency contacts for a user identified by their email address. **This endpoint supports bulk operations** with partial updates.
+Updates, creates, or deletes emergency contacts for a user identified by their email address. **This endpoint supports bulk operations** with partial updates, creation, and deletion in a single request.

 #### Request
 ```http